PubInv/freespireco/proposal.md

 |Total / annum | $227,000 |
 |Two-year total | $454,000 |

+Note: Public Invention produces modular open source software.
+Often one hardware project will generate several reusable pieces of software.
+Because software has essential $0 cost in an all-volunteer organization, we don't break out these projects separately, though their impact and reusability is high.

 ## Expected Impact

 This grant will allow Public Invention to: